codi639/influxdb_auditor/README.md

 In this example, the script reports the number of rows for each measurement and provides a grand total.

+## TODO

+Add script to fill lorem.
+~Add script to automate backup.
+Add script to check latest base connexion (with timerange to check?).
+Add script to automatically remove data given timerange.

 ## Important Note

 The script can take quite a long time to execute.
 This is because it performs a COUNT operation on each measurement within the database.
 Depending on the size of your measurements and the performance of your InfluxDB instance, this can be time-consuming.
 The script processes each measurement individually and retrieves counts by executing a query for every measurement, which might lead to longer execution times for databases with many measurements or large datasets.